 The University's excess liability coverage will apply only when the driver was an authorized University employee on University business at the time of the loss, and the vehicle owner's policy has been exhausted.

 The University will not reimburse an employee, or other private owner, or their insurer for any deductible or liability claim paid by their auto insurance policy, or for any damage to the vehicle.

 Reporting Motor Vehicles Accidents

 University drivers must report any accident involving injuries immediately and all other accidents within 48 hours (two working days).
-Accidents involving Fleet Service vehicle accidents must be reported to Fleet Services: 319-384-0564.
-Accidents involving Cambus vehicles, private or rental vehicles, parking valets, and patient transportation and emergency medical vehicles should be reported directly to Risk Management: 319-335-0010.
+All accidents involving vehicles (INCLUDING FLEET SERVICES VEHICLES AS OF 08/01/2019), private or rental vehicles, parking valets, and patient transportation and emergency medical vehicles should be reported directly to Risk Management: 319-335-0010.
 "Hit and run" and vandalism incidents are criminal incidents and must be reported immediately to the UI Department of Public Safety: 319-335-5022 (or local police, if off campus).

 Any accident occurring during the course of university business must be reported by the university driver, regardless of injury, property damage, location, or responsible party.
 The driver must complete an Iowa Regents Vehicle Accident Report and attach a copy of the police report or completed Iowa Accident Report, if one is required.
 An accident occurring anywhere within the State of Iowa causing death, personal injury, or total property damage of $1,500 or more must be reported on an Iowa Accident Report form unless the accident is investigated by a law enforcement agency.
 For more information about Iowa accident reporting requirements, please see the Iowa DOT website.